Do you want to know how to increase your metabolism?

 Here are the four most important points I want you to take away from this article…

-1. Most Methods For “Speeding Up Your Metabolism” Are Crap
+1. Most Ways Of “Speeding Up Your Metabolism” Are Crap

-I come across articles called something like “101 Ways To Boost Your Metabolism” on a daily basis, and most of what they contain are complete crap.
+I come across articles called something like “101 Ways To Boost Your Metabolism” on a daily basis, and most of what they recommend is complete crap.

 And I know that may be disappointing to hear.